 Causes of dry eye syndrome (Keratoconjunctivitis sicca)

 Tears are composed of a mixture of oil, water and mucus – a combination that ensures the surface of the eyes remain smooth and clear, as well as protecting the eyes from infection.
-Dry eye syndrome is caused when the eyes are unable create an adequate amount of tears, when tears evaporate too rapidly or when there is an imbalance in the composition of tears.
+Dry eye syndrome is caused when the glands of the eyes are unable create an adequate amount of tears, when tears evaporate too rapidly or when there is an imbalance in the composition of tears.